 Share buy-back programme

 Annually the Group seeks, and obtains, the approval of the shareholders in the general meeting to repurchase Massmart shares.
-This authority – valid until the following year’s Annual General Meeting and subject to the Listings Requirements of the JSE – allows the Group to purchase its own shares not exceeding 5% of that class of the Company’s issued share capital, at a price not greater than 10% above the preceding five-day volume-weighted average.
-Shareholders have been asked to renew this authority at the forthcoming May 2015 Annual General Meeting.
+This authority – valid until the following year’s AGM and subject to the Listings Requirements of the JSE – allows the Group to purchase its own shares not exceeding 5% of that class of the Company’s issued share capital, at a price not greater than 10% above the preceding five-day volume-weighted average.
+Shareholders have been asked to renew this authority at the forthcoming May 2016 AGM.

 The Massmart Employee Share Trust acquires shares from time to time on the JSE open-market to mitigate the dilution caused by the Company issuing new shares when options are exercised by participants.
-During the 52 weeks ended 28 December 2014, the Massmart Employee Share Trust purchased 0.6 million shares for R73.7 million which were utilised to meet vesting share options.
+During the year ended December 2015, the Massmart Employee Share Trust purchased 0.9 million shares for R135.5 million which were utilised to meet vesting share options.

 No Director, Executive or employee, nor the Massmart Employee Share Trust, may deal, directly or indirectly, in Massmart shares where that person may be aware of unpublished price-sensitive information.
 There are strict closed periods during which all Directors, Executives, employees and the Massmart Employee Share Trust are not allowed to deal in Massmart shares.